iotsoa/BatAn/README.md

 ---------------------------------------------------------------
 This project is part of an experiment, to check the behaviour and lifetime of Li-ion battery packs (BMS included) connected in parallel in a solar installation.
 Lithium Chemistry used is not LiFePo4 3.65V/Cell , recommended for solar installations, but regular Li-ion batteries 4.2V/Cell, with more capacity and also risks.
 As can be seen in photos Battery Packs are inside safety bags bellow Battery Analyzer and everything is in the roof.

-Solar Controller (Tracer 2206AN) choosen settings to charge these battery packs can be seen at  <a href="tracer.txt">Tracer Settings</a>
+Solar Controller (Tracer 2206AN) chosen settings to charge these battery packs can be seen at  <a href="tracer.txt">Tracer Settings</a>